-Stream A participants tend to have a higher employment rate as they are the most 'job ready', with 57.5 per cent employed three months after participating in jobactive.
+Stream A participants tend to have a higher employment rate as they are the most job ready, with 56.4 per cent employed around three months after participating in jobactive.

-Stream C has the lowest employment rate of the three streams, with 26.7 per cent of participants employed three months after participation in jobactive.
+Stream C participants have the lowest employment rate, with 25.9 per cent employed around three months after participation in jobactive.